AGIL ABDULLAYEV

 Full film: https://vimeo.com/agilabdullayev/ifthesunseesyou

-Loud Sirens of the Caspian bodies I (mixed-media installation)
+Loud Sirens of the Caspian bodies I (2019)

 Installation view at Salaam Cinema, Baku, Azerbaijan, 2019